 “Your feet will bring you where your heart is” – Irish Proverb

-Belfast has an ongoing and recent history of trouble but such a beautiful part of the UK also has so much to offer.
-A visit to Northern Ireland’s capital is a great idea for a short 2-3 day break.
-Don’t let the politics put you off.
-The Irish are happy-go-lucky souls who welcome you with open arms and are proud to show off their part of the world.
-Just an hour flight from London, it’s a super easy getaway idea for both city-lovers and natural-beauty-admirers.
+Belfast and its surrounding areas have so much to offer visitors looking for a weekend getaway.
+We highly recommend a visit to Northern Ireland’s capital for a short 2-3 day break.
+We met many happy-go-lucky souls who welcomed us with open arms and were proud to show off their part of the world.
+Just an hour flight from London, it couldn’t be easier to enjoy a weekend trip to Belfast.